SiddiqMohammed/SafeAttendance/README.md

 ## Usage

 Make a folder named "ImagesAttendance" where you will store your source images of the people you want to recognize the face of.
+Create a csv file named "Attendance.csv" in the same folder as the main.py file.